LukeGrahamLandry/hctarcs/devlog.md

 NOTE: I could try to use rust generators but I think i'll have the same problem as with async where you can't have it relinquish references on yield.

+it gets worse before it gets better. separate loop var declares from init. you dont need the =0 now cause it sees that never read before write but that wont be true once its all in a switch stmt.
+TODO: its sad that this makes sync code look dumber too. should fix that.

 ## TODO: porting tests

 It's such a pain to use the gui so need to add everything im using to scratch-compiler.